anubnair/talent_protocol/README.md

 npm install
 # or
 yarn install

-cp .env.local.example .env.local
 ```

-Open the .env.local file and add your API key and other environment variables:
+Create the .env.local file and add your API key and other environment variables: (as NEXT_PUBLIC_API_KEY=your-api-key)

 Run the application via